Ashgabat: Independence

-In July 2003, street names in Ashgabat were replaced by serial numbers except for nine major highways, some named after Saparmurat Niyazov, his father, and his mother.
+In July 2003, street names in Ashgabat were replaced by serial numbers except for nine major highways, some named after Saparmyrat Nyýazow, his father, and his mother.
 The Presidential Palace Square was designated 2000 to symbolize the beginning of the 21st century.
 The rest of the streets were assigned larger or smaller four-digit numerical names.
-Following Niyazov's death in 2006, Soviet-era street names were restored, though in the years since, many of them have been replaced with names honoring Turkmen scholars, poets, military heroes, and figures from art and culture, as well as celebrating the nation's independence.
-For example, Karl Marx Square became Garaşsyzlyk (Independence) Square, Ostrovskiy Street became Abba Annaýew (in honor of President Gurbanguly Berdimuhamedov's great-uncle), and Freedom Avenue became Magtymguly.
+Following Nyýazow's death in 2006, Soviet-era street names were restored, though in the years since, many of them have been replaced with names honoring Turkmen scholars, poets, military heroes, and figures from art and culture, as well as celebrating the nation's independence.
+For example, Karl Marx Square became Garaşsyzlyk (Independence) Square, Ostrovskiy Street became Abba Annaýew (in honor of President Gurbanguly Berdimuhamedow's great-uncle), and Freedom Avenue became Magtymguly.

 In 2013, the city was included in the Guinness Book of Records as possessing the world's highest concentration of white marble buildings.